Oolong Tea vs. Green Tea: Is One Healthier Than the Other?

 What Is Oolong Tea?

-Oolong tea is a true tea, meaning it's made from leaves using the Camellia sinensis plant.
+Oolong tea is a true tea, meaning it's made from leaves using the Camellia sinensis plant, also known as the tea plant.
+It is one of the most popular types of tea in Asia.
+This type of tea — true teas — also includes green tea, white tea, black tea, and pu-erh tea.
 It's most popularly cultivated in Taiwan and the Fujian province of China—where it is known as wulong tea or “black dragon tea.”
 The tea leaves are dried under the hot sun, oxidized and then twisted and curled into their distinctive shape of long, curly spindles or into small beads.

 What Is Green Tea?